-If you make curries, desserts, ice-cream, yogurt, milkshake, pies, cookies or cream-based or pureed soup, I strongly encourage you to use coconut cream (or milk) and use more of it because coconut cream benefits your health so much that you would never have thought of, especially when you've previously been told or taught that it makes you fat, clogs your arteries and raises your risk of stroke and heart diseases, and all sorts of unfounded crap.
+If you make curries, desserts, ice-cream, yogurt, milkshake, pies, cookies or cream-based or pureed soup, I strongly encourage you to use coconut cream and use more of it.
+This is because coconut cream benefits your health so much that you would never have thought of.
+Especially when you've previously been told or taught that it makes you fat, clogs your arteries and raises your risk of stroke and heart diseases, and all sorts of unfounded crap.

 I wonder if you've heard about the health benefits of coconut oil.
 You can find the exact antimicrobial compounds that coconut oil contains in coconut cream too.
 They're lauric acid, capric acid, caprylic acid, caproic acid, and myristic acid etc.

-In short, coconut cream provides health benefits by lightening the burden of your immune system so that your body can concentrate more on other critical tasks like repairing cells and tissues, and keeping your organs like kidney, heart, liver and lungs etc normal.
+In short, coconut cream provides health benefits by lightening the burden of your immune system so that your body can concentrate more on other critical tasks like repairing cells and tissues, and keeping your organs like kidney, heart, liver and lungs etc optimally functional.

 About 60% of the fatty acids in coconut cream belong to the medium-chain group.
 Medium-chain fatty acids (MCFAs) are smaller in size than long-chain fatty acids (LCFAs).
-For this reason, MCFAs do not require insulins (unlike LCFAs) to help them enter cells.
-They can easily penetrate the cell walls and supply quick energy to cells.
+For this reason, MCFAs can easily penetrate cell walls and supply quick energy to cells.
 LCFAs, because of their longer chain, are slow to digest and transport.
 That's why our body tends to shove LCFAs into fat tissues as fuel reserve.

-When your cells receive energy, they perk up and become active.
+When your cells receive energy in time, they perk up and become active.
 Active cells step up metabolism.
 This means your body goes into fat-burning mode.

 Having fatty acids doesn't mean it'll make you fat.
 It all depends on the type of fatty acids you're taking in.
 Most of the fatty acids in coconut cream are fat-burning, which is one of the greatest health benefits of this coconut product.